abdelillahbel/algeria-towns-api/README.md

 </dependency>
 ```

-Usage
+### Usage
 After adding the dependency, you can use the API in your code.
-For example, if your API provides a class TownService
-that has a method getTowns(), you can use it like this

 ```kotlin
 val towns = listOf(TOWNS)